mongodb/mongodb-kubernetes/docs/how-to-release.md

 This will copy the contents of the `public` directory in the `10gen/ops-manager-kubernetes` into the root of the `mongodb/mongodb-enterprise-kubernetes`, the public repo.

+This script will also generate YAML files that can be used to install the operator in clusters with no Helm installed.
+These yaml files will be copied into the public repo, they will not exist in the private repo, and they should not be checked into the private repo either.
+You can generate the public repo, without commiting to it, with:

+    GENERATE_ONLY=oui ./scripts/evergreen/update_public_repo some_temp_dir

+Where `some_temp_dir` is a temporary directory you want to use to test the output of your yaml files generation. `GENERATE_ONLY` is a variable that, when set, will not try to commit and push these changes.